-- All-purpose flour I've seen some complicated recipes that call for bread flour, or pastry flour, or even cake flour, but for me all-purpose flour does the trick.
-Gluten Free 1-to-1 Baking Flour from Bob's Red Mill is a good substitute if you are gluten-free.
+- All-purpose flour I've seen some complicated pancake recipes that call for bread flour, or pastry flour, or even cake flour, but for me all-purpose flour makes perfect buttermilk pancakes.
+If you have self-rising flour leftover from making my cream biscuits, you can use that.
+Just eliminate the baking powder and salt, as it is included in this flour.

-- Sugar Controversial, but I like a sweet pancake.
-I would rather have a pancake with just butter that I dip in a little bit of syrup, so I add more sugar than some recipes.
-You can reduce the sugar to one or two tablespoons, but you need to have at least one tablespoon to get the moisture and browning that you want.
+- Sugar You can reduce the sugar to one or two tablespoons, but you should have at least one tablespoon to get the moisture and browning that you want.

 - Eggs Two eggs are just enough to give the pancakes structure and help them rise, without making them custardy.

-- Note This is a thicker batter, making taller, fluffier pancakes.
+Tip: This is a thicker batter that makes nice fluffy pancakes.
 If you prefer a thinner batter, add a couple more tablespoons of buttermilk, up to ¼ cup, until you get the consistency you prefer.

 Tips for flawless pancakes